 Aga Khan Palace

 Archaeological Survey of India declared the palace as a monument of national importance in the year 2003.
 Aga Khan, the brilliant mind behind the birth of this majestic monument donated the palace to the Indian people as a mark of respect to Gandhi and his philosophy in 1969 and currently, the palace holds itself the vast collection of memories and it is a memorial on Gandhi where his ashes were kept.
-In the later years, the prominence of the palace started diminishing and the authorities neglected the importance of the monument and thus it was becoming unattended as well.
+In the later years, the prominence of the palace started diminishing and the authorities neglected the importance of the monument and thus was becoming unattended as well.

 The palace is exactly situated about 2 kilometers away from Bund Garden in Yerwada on Pune Nagar Road.
 The palace presents Utalian arches and a huge lawn at the front and it houses five falls.
 The total area in which the palace is situated in 19 acres including the lawn and other spaces.

-It is an important archive as well that showcases the number of photos and portraits of the life of Mahatma Gandhi and other important figures of the Indian freedom struggle.
+Aga Khan Palace is one of the important places in Pune to visit which is an important archive as well that showcases the number of photos and portraits of the life of Mahatma Gandhi and other important figures of the Indian freedom struggle.
 It acts as the headquarters of the Gandhi National Memorial Society.

 Entry timings: You can visit the palace on all days from 09:00 am to 05:30 pm.

 Entry fee: For Indian nationals, the entry fee is INR 5, whereas for foreign nationals it is INR 100.

 Location: Pune Nagar Road, Kalyani Nagar, Pune, Maharashtra 411014.